mrklees/mrklees.github.io/_pages/about.md

 Our collective includes:

-**Loren** - A changeling creature enchanted by the act of effecting tangible marks on the world around them.
+**Ribbit (Loren)** - A changeling creature enchanted by the act of effecting tangible marks on the world around them.
 Their multifaceted mediums weave together themes of nature, intimacy, and myth.

 **Zhigalka** - A professional artist working largely on the visual side of our A/V art.
 They love to work in God's programming language, Python.